mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings.html.markdown

 * `federated_domains` - List that contains the domains associated with the organization's identity provider.
 * `has_role_mappings` - Flag that indicates whether this organization has role mappings configured.
-* `id` - nique 24-hexadecimal digit string that identifies this federation.
+* `id` - Unique 24-hexadecimal digit string that identifies this federation.
 * `identity_provider_id` - Unique 20-hexadecimal digit string that identifies the identity provider connected to this organization.
 * `identity_provider_status` - Value that indicates whether the identity provider is active.
 Atlas returns ACTIVE if the identity provider is active and INACTIVE if the identity provider is inactive.